Home Pest Library Ants Odorous House Ants

 • Trails along baseboards, countertops, and pipe runs in tight lines

-• Single petiole node hidden under the abdomen (no visible waist from above)
+• Single petiole node hidden under the rear section (no visible waist from above)

 • 12-segment antennae with no club at the tip

-• No coarse sawdust frass near wood, no outdoor mound
+• No coarse sawdust wood shavings near wood, no outdoor mound

 Look-Alikes